1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

 Can a vacation home qualify?

-Possibly, but the qualification depends on how the property is used.
+Possibly.
+Qualification depends on how the property is used and held.
 Investors should consult qualified tax advisors regarding specific circumstances.

 Do primary residences qualify?